Click on an image to zoom in.

 If you are a high school student interested in the MVP (Marine Vocational Program) on the island of St. Thomas, contact any guidance counselor at the Charlotte Amalie or Ivanna Eudora Kean High School about the program.
 For more information, feel free to contact Captain Eddie Morrison at 340-693-5929.

 The Virgin Islands is home to some of the best sports fishing in the world.
 The abundance of fish, the beautiful waters, and perfect climate draw thousands of visitors each year to enjoy our seas.
 The Marine Vocational Program (MVP) recognizes the need to introduce, instruct, and include the children of the Virgin Islands in the marine industry and the sport.

-Caribbean Ros, in conjunction with Neltjeberg Bay Enterprises, LLC., and The Virgin Islands Department of Education, established the MVP to teach sports wide-ranging fishing skills to high school students on the island of St. Thomas, United States Virgin Islands.
+Caribbean Rose, in conjunction with Neltjeberg Bay Enterprises, and The Virgin Islands Department of Education, established the MVP to teach sports wide-ranging fishing skills to high school students on the island of St. Thomas, United States Virgin Islands.
 Captain Eddie Morrison, along with mate Travis Morrison, work with up to four-five students each semester.
 Several students to date have received hands-on knowledge and certificates for their participation and completion in the course.
 To view the course description click here.